Last Updated on

 Assertiveness is a type of behavior which is used to express one’s needs in a healthy, prosocial manner.
 Being assertive can be beneficial in a variety of social settings, although there can also be consequences to being excessively assertive.
-While some people are naturally more assertive than others, assertiveness can also be trained fairly easily.
-This article will cover assertiveness and its benefits, as well as how to best teach oneself to be assertive, particularly at work.
+While some people are naturally more assertive than others, you can learn to be assertive fairly easily.
+This article will cover assertiveness and its benefits, as well as how to best teach yourself to be assertive, particularly at work.

 This article contains: